cagross/react-specials/README.md

 ---

-_Note: In its current state, the app fetches weekly specials from one specific grocery store: a Giant Food grocery store in Falls Church, VA, USA._
+_Note: In its current state, the notify system fetches weekly specials from one specific grocery store: a Giant Food grocery store in Falls Church, VA, USA._

 ## :memo: Edits <a name="edits"></a>

-When editing the front-end React app--i.e. any file in the `client/src` folder--note that before you can see those changes in your browser, you'll need to rebuild React.
+- Front-end edits: When editing the front-end React app--i.e. any file in the `client/src` folder--note that before you can see those changes in your browser, you'll need to rebuild the React app.
 To do that, from your command line navigate to the project's `client` directory and execute:

 `npm run build`

+- Back-end edits: When editing the back-end files, e.g. most other files--including those in the `controllers`, `models`, `routes`, or `src` folders--note that before your web server can see those changes, you'll need to restart the Express app.
+To do that, from your command line navigate to the project's root directory and execute `npm start`.
+If you carried out that step _before_ making your edits, then you should not have to re-execute `npm start`--the server should automatically restart after you saved your edits.

 ## 🚀 Deploy and Demo <a name="deploy"></a>

 I have deployed a working demo of this app to a live server--hosted by Heroku.
-The browse component of that app can be seen [here](https://gentle-gorge-04163.herokuapp.com/).
-Users can register for an account, and after they will receive an email from the notify component once a week.
+The app can be viewed in a browser [here](https://gentle-gorge-04163.herokuapp.com/).
+From there you can use the browse component of the app, as well as register for an account.
+After registration, users should receive a weekly email from the notify component.

-## :heavy_check_mark: Tests <a name = "tests"></a>
+## :heavy_check_mark: Automated Tests <a name = "tests"></a>

-Automated tests are a mix of unit tests and end-to-end tests.
+The automated tests are currently a mix of unit tests and end-to-end tests.
 See below for more information on each.

 ### Unit Tests

 Unit tests are written using the [Tape test runner](https://github.com/substack/tape).
-They are located in the file `client/src/test/unit-tests.js`.
-To execute the unit tests in that file, from your command line navigate to the project's root directory and execute:
+They are located in the files `client/src/test/unit-tests.js` and `client/src/test/unit-tests-data.js`.
+To execute the unit tests in each file, from your command line navigate to the project's root directory and execute:

-`node test/unit-tests.js`
+`node test/unit-tests.js` or `node test/unit-tests-data.js`

 After, output should be printed to the console, similar to this screenshot:

 <img src="images-readme/sp-unit-test-output.jpg" alt="Unit test output." title = "Unit test output."/>

-Additionally, if you are using VSCode, and have the Run on Save extension enabled, these unit tests will be automatically run whenever a .js file is saved.
+Additionally, if you are using VSCode, and have the Run on Save extension enabled, all unit tests should be automatically run whenever a `.js` file is saved.

 ### End-To-End Tests